JacksonKuo/blog/_posts/2025-1-21-app-defense-part-2.markdown

 # App Deployment Pipeline

-My app deployment pipeline will use Github Actions.
+My deployment pipeline will use Github Actions.
 The goal is to make a quick simple deployment pipeline so that CI/CD is available for my Spring Boot app, in order to start building and testing some application defenses.

 * [https://github.com/JacksonKuo/app-springboot/blob/main/.github/workflows/gradle.yml](https://github.com/JacksonKuo/app-springboot/blob/main/.github/workflows/gradle.yml)